 if the child is unable to consume enough food

 Fluids and high-

 foods to help control

-These therapies will help manage physical and general care challenges: Occupational therapy—to help patients learn to perform daily activities, such as dressing and eatingPhysical therapy—to help patients improve coordination and movementSpeech therapy aids—to build communication skillsSocial workers—to help a family cope with caring for a child with Rett syndrome
+These therapies will help manage physical and general care challenges: Occupational therapy—to help those learn to perform daily activities, such as dressing and eatingPhysical therapy—to help with improvement coordination and movementSpeech therapy aids—to build communication skillsSocial workers—to help a family cope with caring for a child with Rett syndrome

 Keeping a diary of your child's behaviors and activities helps determine the cause of agitation.
 The following may help to prevent or control behavior problems: Warm bathsMassageSoothing musicQuiet environment

 There is no way to prevent Rett syndrome.
 If you have questions about the risk of Rett syndrome in your family, talk to a genetic counselor.

 Kazantsev AG, Thompson LM.
 Therapeutic implication of histone deacetylase inhibitors for central nervous system disorders.

 Nature Review Drug Discovery.